Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance: CONCLUSION

-\section{Conclusion}
+The drawer task evaluation consisted of the long-horizon drawer pick-and-place task.
+Each agent attempted the task 20 times.
+Success was assessed across the different sub-tasks (opening drawer, picking block, placing block in drawer, closing drawer).
+Each sub-task is only marked successful if the previous task was successful, meaning that the success rate for closing the drawer is also the total success rate for the overall task completion.
+Diffusion Policy was chosen for this task, and the effect of freezing vs. ablating the tactile encoder was compared.

+The supporting drawer task (similar) and original USB task (dissimilar) were used to investigate the effects of pre-training with different tasks.
+We also evaluated a vision pre-training ablation, which pre-trained without the tactile sensor to investigate whether the mere alignment of different camera views contributed to the performance improvement.
+For this ablation, all fixed camera images were aligned to the end-effector camera image and the end-effector position.
+This mimicked the visuo-tactile contrastive pre-training structure, where camera images were aligned to the tactile sensor images and end-effector position.

+The best-performing agent for this task removed, rather than froze, the tactile encoder before downstream training, as shown in Table \ref{table:drawer-results}.
+Both no pre-training and vision-only pre-training resulted in a 60–90\% performance decline compared to visuo-tactile pre-training across identical, similar, and dissimilar tasks.
+This underscores the essential role of tactile information in providing critical feedback for manipulation, and highlights that purely vision agents struggle without the rich contact information that tactile sensing offers.
+Furthermore, visuo-tactile pre-training on any of these tasks yielded comparable performance improvements, suggesting that a pre-trained visuo-tactile encoder can enhance any vision-only agent downstream, assuming the same robot system morphology.

+The frozen tactile encoder agent (Table \ref{table:frozen}) produced mixed results, although the same technique led to an improvement for the previous cable plugging task.
+We speculate that the effect of freezing compared to ablating the tactile encoder depends on the drift of various physical parameters of the sensor, making this choice a hyper-parameter that can be tested to tune performance on different tasks.
+However, ablating the encoder is likely to be more stable, since as long as the sensor remains visually similar in the image, any drift on the tactile parameters will not affect the inference result.

+\section{CONCLUSION}

-In this work, we explored combining a low-fidelity tactile sensor (BeadSight) with pretraining for imitation learning.
-We found that using low-fidelity tactile sensors for imitation learning (without pretraining) results in a significant reduction in performance and is prone to overfitting.
-However, this performance deficit can be significantly reduced using contrastive pretraining.
-Also, by freezing the pre-trained weights, much of the overfitting issues can be resolved.
-Additionally, by using a low-fidelity tactile sensor and visuo-tactile pretraining, we were able to significantly improve the performance of a vision-only agent, replicating a prior finding that used a high-resolution GelSight tactile sensor.
+In this work, we explored combining a low-fidelity tactile sensor (BeadSight) with pre-training for imitation learning.
+By using a low-fidelity, open-source tactile sensor and visuo-tactile pre-training, we were able to significantly improve the performance of a vision-only agent, replicating a prior finding that used a high-resolution GelSight tactile sensor.
+We show that freezing the tactile encoder after pre-training can be used to mitigate train-test distribution shifts when using a low-fidelity sensor, and the choice between freezing or ablating the sensor can act as a hyper-parameter (although ablating is likely more stable).

+Our follow-up investigation further supported this visuo-tactile pre-training technique.
+We showed that pre-training with vision alone could not lead to the same performance improvement and that visuo-tactile pre-training on a dissimilar task could benefit the downstream vision-only agent.